pranayga/expl0ring_V8/docs/taint_tracking_stroucki.md

 +
 +  // A taint type stores a single byte of taint information about a single
 +  // character of string data.
 The most significant three bits are used for the
-+  // encoding and the last significant 5 bits are used for the taint type.
++  // encoding and the least significant 5 bits are used for the taint type.
 +  //
 +  // 0 0 0      0 0 0 0 0
 +  // \___/      \_______/